HaotianFrankZhang/Allocate-Protein-Hinges/README.md

 modes = 0 # plot first mode
 plotSingleGraph(modes, averageEigVecs, gnms, binding, [])
 ```

+In the program, many functions have been implemented in prody pacakges.
+To check the details of those functions, please visit the prody website to explore more: http://www.bahargroup.org/prody/

 # Raw data
 Within each of the 20 folders, there is a subfolder named "Data" that contains several key files: the ensemble ID list, Dali search results, and information on binding sites.
 It is important to note that the results from Dali searches may vary over time since the Protein Data Bank (PDB) database is continually updated.
 To ensure consistency in your data, it is essential to maintain records of the ensemble lists and the corresponding chain IDs.